tidyverse/tidyverse.org/content/learn.md

   Master for Financial Engineering.
 An intermediate-to-advanced level programming course in R for data analytics and interactive content via web.
 It teaches R Markdown, Shiny, Tidyverse (dplyr/tidyr/ggplot2/lubridate).

+* [Computing for the Social Sciences](http://cfss.uchicago.edu/) University of Chicago; Benjamin Soltoff.
+This is an applied course for social scientists with little-to-no programming experience who wish to harness growing digital and computational resources.
+The focus of the course is on generating reproducible research through the use of programming languages and version control software.
+Major emphasis is placed on a pragmatic understanding of core principles of programming and packaged implementations of methods.
+Students will leave the course with basic computational skills implemented through many computational methods and approaches to social science; while students will not become expert programmers, they will gain the knowledge of how to adapt and expand these skills as they are presented with new questions, methods, and data.

 ### 2016

 * [Stat545](http://stat545.com); UBC; Jenny Bryan.
 Data wrangling,